Tonkpils/dotfiles/README.md

 # TODO
 Make this more agnostic to me...

+- Setup SSH keys and add to Github and Heroku
 - Install stuff
   - See for requirements https://github.com/suan/vim-instant-markdown
       - sudo chmod ugo-x /usr/libexec/path_helper